just1nGH/5G-NR-Sphere-Decoding-CPP/README.md

 The implementation sphere decoding algorithms(single tree seach)for seeking the maximum-likelihood solution for a set of symbols transmitted over the MIMO channel.

+Note: the algorithm relys on QR decompostion which performed by using Eigen package, in order to use the code, the package must be installed.

 ```
 //-----------------------------------------------------------------------------------------------
 // softbits = nrSphereDecoder(H, rxSymbs) uses sphere decoding algorithms (single tree seach)